Jaronline/BlockEnv/packages/blockenv/README.md

 ### Features

 - Launching a (modded) Minecraft server locally.
-- Launcing a (modded) Minecraft client that can join the server.
+- Launching a (modded) Minecraft client that can join the server.
 - Automatic installing of the (modded) Minecraft server.
 - Automatic installing of the (modded) Minecraft client.
 - Cleaning of all environments.